-A. Transcripts of record from colleges or universities accredited by the North Central Association or other regional associations will be evaluated.
+A. Transcripts of record from colleges or universities accredited by the Higher Learning Commission or other regional associations will be evaluated.
 Full value will be given for all work evaluated as transferable.

 - 1. Each non-resident applicant must be in good standing in the institution from which she/he plans to transfer. - 2.
-Each non-resident applicant must have made satisfactory progress (an average of "C" or better) in the institution from which he/she plans to transfer in order to be enrolled in good standing at OPSU. - B. Transcripts of record from institutions not accredited by a regional association may be accepted in transfer when appropriate to the student's degree program and when OPSU has had an opportunity to validate the courses or programs. - 1.
+Each non-resident applicant must have made satisfactory progress (an average of C or better) in the institution from which he/she plans to transfer in order to be enrolled in good standing at OPSU. - B. Transcripts of record from degree-granting institutions accredited by a national association are subject to review and may transfer on a course-by-course basis.
+The applicant must meet the conditions of A.1 and A.2 above and on the previous page. - C. Transcripts of record from institutions not accredited by a regional association may be accepted in transfer when appropriate to the student's degree program and when OPSU has had an opportunity to validate the courses or programs. - 1.
 Each applicant must be in good standing in the institution from which she/he plans to transfer. - 2.
 Each applicant must have made satisfactory progress (an average grade of "C" or better) in the institution from which he/she plans to transfer and will be required to validate the transferred credit by making satisfactory progress (an average of "C" or better) for at least one semester.